| Provider | Dongle | Up Front Cost | Monthly price | Contract | Download (limit) | |

 Free Laptop Deals

-In UK, mobile broadband plans offer free laptops and netbooks.
+Mobile broadband free laptop and netbooks deals are offered in UK.
 Customers can sign up for a Pay monthly mobile broadband contact of 12, 18 or 24 months contract and take away a mobile broadband modem and a laptop for free.
 Instead they would pay a monthly rental which will include the cost of the service as well as the laptop.
 The netbooks will have inbuilt mobile broadband modems which will be pre-activated and is offered for free, along with a mobile broadband contract.

 No Contract Deals

 There might be number of users who feel inconvenient or might not be aware about the various long term contracts.
-These types of users might choose to get a mobile broadband service without any contract but still does not require to top up for the service.
+These types of users might choose to get a mobile broadband no contract deals which does not require to top up for the service.
 They can pay just once and start using the internet for up to a year.
 It's always the user's choice to either continue or cancel the service.

 Wireless Mobile Broadband

 Wireless internet is also offered by many mobile broadband operators.
 Since the speed and coverage of the networks keeps growing, internet sharing would be the best choice for home users and users with multiple gadgets.
 Some providers offer mobile broadband routers that can create a Wi-Fi zone within the home.
-Users can also use wireless routers which connect to the internet using a separate USB modem and share the internet connection.
+Users can also use wireless routers which connect to the internet using a separate USB modem and share wireless mobile broadband connection.

 Business Mobile Broadband